pprchang/Project-2/README.md

 - YouTube (https://developers.google.com/youtube/v3) which is used to allow users to search YouTube video for additional information or additional topic.

-#### Guidelines for Collaboration
+## *Guidelines for Collaboration*

-Any advice and comments for this project are appreciated.
-All pull requests will require approval.
-Again, this project was created for UWM Web dev. boot-camp as a learning experience for working in groups to create a collaborative project.
+Any advices and comments for this project are welcome and appreciated.
+However, when contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
+Thank you for your corporation.